How to Set Up Your Internet

 Connect your devices

-Once your Wi-Fi is humming, it’s time to connect your devices.
-Connecting computers, phones, tablets, and streaming boxes is straightforward as these devices have easily-navigated displays and networking menus.
+Connecting computers, phones, tablets, and streaming boxes is straightforward, as these devices have easily navigated displays and networking menus.
 Some IoT smart devices rely on other methods, like WPS.
 We’ll walk you through the basics of both.

-Ethernet vs. Wi-Fi
+Expert’s tip: Ethernet vs. Wi-Fi

-Desktop computers, many laptops, and gaming consoles provide two ways to connect to your router: Ethernet and Wi-Fi.
+Desktop computers, many laptops, and gaming consoles provide two ways to connect to your home network: Ethernet and Wi-Fi.
 Ethernet cables provide a direct connection to the router, often resulting in faster speeds and a more stable connection.
-But Ethernet requires a physical cable running from your device to the router.
-Consider prioritizing Ethernet for the devices with the heftiest internet needs, like gaming consoles, smart TVs, or your work laptop.
+Wi-Fi is a wireless signal broadcast from your router or gateway, making it much more convenient than Ethernet: No cables required.

 How to connect via Ethernet